What Is Bitcoin, and How Does It Work?

 As more and more sellers and individuals use Bitcoin to do business, the number of transactions per second increases, the P2P network becomes congested, and some operations without transaction fees take hours to complete.
-While conventional payment systems such as credit cards can simply expand their connections and processing power to speed up processing, Bitcoin's P2P nature does not allow it to be compared with the global financial system.
+While conventional payment systems such as credit cards can expand their connections and processing power to speed up transactions, Bitcoin's P2P nature doesn't allow it to be compared with the global financial system.

 What is Buying Bitcoins?

-- You own Bitcoins
+- You own BTCs.

-- You need to put all the value of the purchase
+- You need to put all the value of the purchase.

 - You have limits for maximum deposits.

 - You must pay the deposit and/or withdrawal fees.

-- Your wallet password is exposed to hacker attacks and you can lose your entire investment.
+- Your wallet password is exposed to hacker attacks, and you can lose your entire investment.

 What Is Bitcoin Trading?

-Margin and Leverage in Cryptocurrencies
+Margin and Multiplier in Cryptocurrencies

-- You can start demo operations and not open a real account
+- You can start demo operations and not open a real account.

-- You do not own the Bitcoins
+- You don't own BTC.

-Cryptocurrency CFD’s (Contracts for Difference)
+Cryptocurrency CFDs (Contracts for Difference)

 Libertex offers BitcoinCFDs that allow you to trade cryptocurrencies without owning them.
-Crypto CFD’s are contracts between buyers and sellers, in which sellers pay buyers the difference between the current value of the encryption assets and their value when the contract expires.
+Crypto CFDs are contracts between buyers and sellers in which sellers pay buyers the difference between the current value of the encryption assets and their value when the contract expires.
 Please remember that while trading can be worth it for some people, it always comes at a risk.

 What Is Bitcoin Cash?